CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 Say the sentence out loud emphasizing the word “I”.
 Next try emphasizing “work”, and “today”.

 How does the sentence means different things when you emphasize different words?

+Facilitators will adapt the exercise to the diverse needs of trainees, or skip the exercise when the adaptation is not possible.

 :::